voerro/laravel-file-uploader/README.md

 ->replaceAs(string $oldFilePath, string $newFilename, string $path = '', string $storage = 'public')
 ```

-Downsize an image if it's bigger than the specified width and/or height (the aspect ratio will be saved):
+Downsize an image if it's bigger than the specified width and/or height (the aspect ratio will be saved).
+When called on a non-image file nothing would be happen, thus you don't need to manually check if the file is an image before deciding wether to call this method.

 ```php
 ->downsize(integer $maxWidth, integer $maxHeight)